Streamliners Through Iowa

 Don Christenson photo (Lou Marre collection)

-Boone, Iowa Streamliners Through Iowa is an upcoming exhibit at the James H. Andrew Railroad Museum and History Center opening Wednesday, May 10th.
+Boone, Iowa Streamliners Through Iowa is an exhibit at the James H. Andrew Railroad Museum and History Center.
 This exhibit, partially sponsored by Humanities Iowa and the National Endowment for the Humanities, highlights contributions streamlined trains made to Iowa travel before and following WWII and their important impact on Iowa citizens.

 The exhibit displays informational banners with topics ranging from streamliner inception, progression, ultimate zenith, and eventual decline of these magnificent machines.